Bikatr7/Kudasai/README.md

 Kaiseki is effectively deprecated and is only maintained.
 Do not expect any updates to it anytime soon other than bug fixes or compatibility updates.

-Please note an API key is required for Kaiseki to work, you can get one here: https://www.deepl.com/pro#developer.
+Please note an API key is required for Kaiseki to work, you can get one [here](https://www.deepl.com/pro#developer).

 It is free under 500k characters per month.